exyte/Macaw/README.md

 * open terminal and run `cd <MacawRepo>/Example/`
 * run `pod install` to install all dependencies
 * run `open Example.xcworkspace/` to open project in the Xcode

+## Change Log

+You can find list of all changes by version in the [Change Log](https://github.com/exyte/Macaw/wiki/Change-Log)

 ## Author